 It wasn’t until my last doctor’s appointment that I had ever thought of actually tracking my migraines.
 I just figured since I knew my triggers and symptoms there was really no sense in it.
 But my doctor suggested I start tracking to see if they were happening more frequently and if they were getting more intense.

 If you are interested in tracking your migraines, click here to download your own monthly migraine tracker.
+You can also find this and other printables under the “Freebies” tab on the top of the blog.

 I’m going to start tracking mine in July.
-Since it is the summer and really hot here in the South I should have my fair share of migraines.
+Since it is the summer and really hot here in the South, I should have my fair share of migraines.
 I am really interested to see my results.